ChocoChipset/Bravo/README.md

 Bravo
 =====

 Bravo is an Objective-C library to simplify the extraction of metadata from JPEG files.
-It gathers Exif, IPTC, JFIF and TIFF properties and places it into a single ```NSDictionary``` object.
+It gathers Exif, IPTC, JFIF and TIFF properties and places them into a single ```NSDictionary``` object.

 Usage